StrangeOne101/BendingGUI/README.md

 - Toggle your bending off and on with the toggle tool
 - Combos can be shown with the combo toggle
 - BendingBoard can be toggled (if it's installed on the server).
+- Presets can be created and bound via the menu
 - Admins or OPs can edit everyone's bending without leaving the GUI

 ### Commands: